 Further additions to this list are welcome in the comments of this blog post!

 Contemporary art in Tuscany

 Florence – The Strozzina inside Palazzo Strozzi is your best bet for a good contemporary art exhibit in this city.
 The rotating exhibits are usually related to the theme being explored in the larger space upstairs.
 Strozzina brings an international touch to the city, often with emerging or established artists from Germany, the USA, and elsewhere.
 Weekly talks inside the space (in Italian) are part of it’s outreach to the city.

 Florence’s EX3 contemporary art center is also worth a mention; they offer exhibits on a rotating basis and are located in a residential area.
 Their exhibits are of mixed quality though the latest, Suspended Sculptures (until May 8 2011) is visually exciting and of a truly international quality.
+Closed down in 2013.

 Pistoia – In this smallish town, Palazzo Fabroni has some pretty innovative exhibits, but it’s hard to find out what’s on since it doesn’t have a dedicated website.
 As I occasionally receive their press releases, your best bet is to check my list of what’s on in Tuscany.

 San Gimignano – this super touristy town has some of the best contemporary art in this part of Italy at Galleria Continua (which also has branches in Beijing and France and is a regular lender to exhibits Italy-wide).
 Their artist roster includes important international artists like Chen Zhen, Kendell Geers, Anish Kapoor, and Subodh Gupta.